 Notes & Tips

-The chicken will still taste amazing with a few ingredients like olive oil or butter, salt and pepper; however, the dried or fresh herbs really add a lot of flavor.
+- The chicken will still taste amazing with a few ingredients like olive oil or pastured butter, salt and pepper; however, the dried or fresh herbs really add a lot of flavor.

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 However, I ONLY recommend helpful products that I myself would use.
 And I'm really picky about what I share with you guys.
 Because I myself am super choosy about what I buy and consume.
 Recommending products that I love or want to own helps me cover the costs of running this blog and keep providing you with free, helpful information.
 And it costs nothing extra for you.
 Thanks!